Marker Logo

 this page online

-Erected by Instituto Nacional de Antropología e Historia (INAH).
+Nacional de Antropologνa e Historia (INAH).

 Location.
 21° 11.461′ N, 100° 12.186′ W. Marker is near Arroyo Seco, Guanajuato, in Victoria.
-Marker can be reached from Calle Nueva a Victoria just north of Calle Principal de Arroyo Seco, on the right when traveling north.
+It can be reached from Calle Nueva a Victoria just north of Calle Principal de Arroyo Seco, on the right when traveling north.
 The marker is along the walking tour at the Arroyo Seco Archaeological Site.
 Touch for map.
 Marker is in this post office area: Arroyo Seco GTO 37920, Mexico.
 Touch for directions.

 The Memory of the Landscape Marker image.
 Click for full size.

-Photographed By J. Makali Bruton, August 4, 2019
+Photographed by J. Makali Bruton, August 4, 2019

 2. The Memory of the Landscape Marker